 Book Review: The Boys of Winter: The Untold Story of a Coach, a Dream, and the 1980 U.S. Olympic Hockey Team

-Just start a sentence with ‘1980’ and hockey fans’ minds will automatically go to the 1980 US Men’s Olympic Hockey Team’s shocking upset of the powerhouse Russian team on their way to winning the gold medal in Lake Placid, NY. in the book The Boys of Winter: The Untold Story of a Coach, a Dream, and the 1980 U.S. Olympic Hockey Team author Wayne Coffey breaks down the US-USSR game into 9 chapters, examining the game from both benches.
+Just start a sentence with ‘1980’ and hockey fans’ minds will automatically go to the 1980 US Men’s Olympic Hockey Team’s shocking upset of the powerhouse Russian hockey team on their way to winning the gold medal in Lake Placid, NY.

 I’ve said this about other books I’ve reviewed already, but this is a page-turner and is hard to put down.
-Coffey has insight from so many members of this legendary game, it’s only rivaled by the HBO documentary Do You Believe in Miracles?
-The Story of the 1980 U.S. Hockey Team in its in-depth look at the far-reaching implications.
+It is a book I’ve handed off to there insisting they read it.
+Coffey has insight from so many members of this legendary game, and it is only rivaled by the HBO documentary Do You Believe in Miracles?
+The Story of the 1980 U.S. Hockey Team for its in-depth look at the far-reaching implications beyond the game.

 Categories: Product Review